jarrodharvey/intro-to-automation-for-dpp/README.md

 5. Open the notes folder
 6. Drag and drop all of the files from the 'Boostnote_Import' folder (on your desktop) into the 'notes' folder
 7. Go back to Boostnote
-8. Go to View > Reload
+8. Go to View > Reload (or ctrl+r)
-9. A new folder called "Unknown 1" would have appeared; right click this and rename it "Organize"
+9. In "My Storage Location" there should be a new folder called "Unknown 1" would have appeared; right click this and rename it "Organize"

 ## Common error messages